syncfusion/ej2-angular-docs/src/dropdown/combo-box/getting-started.md

 ## Dependencies

-The following list of dependencies are required to use the ComboBox component in your application.
+The following list of dependencies are required to use the Angular ComboBox component in your application.

 ```javascript
 |-- @syncfusion/ej2-angular-dropdowns